What is binge eating disorder? (BED)

 Our specialists at Priory are committed to addressing the underlying causes and triggers for your BED, in order to reduce your unhealthy binge eating behaviours, promote health and wellbeing and help you stop overeating.
-Our expert BED treatment plans are tailored according to individual needs, in order to result in the best possible outcomes for each and every one of our patients.
+Our expert binge eating disorder treatment plans are tailored according to individual needs, in order to result in the best possible outcomes for each and every one of our patients.

 It is important to recognise that if you think that you or someone that you know is struggling with BED or compulsive overeating, this condition is treatable and the most crucial first step is to seek expert support and treatment for your binge eating.
 Our expert BED treatment teams, located throughout our extensive national network of hospitals and wellbeing centres, consist of highly skilled psychologists, psychiatrists, therapists, nurses and other eating disorder specialists.
 We are dedicated to empowering each individual who seeks support to overcome their binge eating behaviours, develop an understanding of their unhealthy eating habits and compulsions, and ultimately take steps towards a healthy, fulfilling and positive way of life.

 Treatment for binge eating disorder

-The treatment that we provide for BED at Priory is designed to help you to identify the behavioural and emotional mechanisms that underpin your unhealthy relationship with food, along with the consequences of overeating.
+The treatment that we provide for binge eating disorder (BED) at Priory is designed to help you to identify the behavioural and emotional mechanisms that underpin your unhealthy relationship with food, along with the consequences of overeating.
 Before equipping you with the skills to address these challenges in order to reduce and overcome your binge eating behaviours and claim back your self-control.

-The type and length of the binge eating treatment that you receive, is dependent upon the severity of your condition, the nature of your symptoms, whether you have other mental health conditions in addition to binge eating, as well as your personal needs and requirements.
+The type and length of the binge eating disorder treatment that you receive, is dependent upon the severity of your condition, the nature of your symptoms, whether you have other mental health conditions in addition to binge eating, as well as your personal needs and requirements.

 We are able to deliver exceptional BED treatment in an outpatient, day care or inpatient (residential) capacity, which will be recommended based upon the intensity of the binge eating help and support that you require.
 In most individuals, outpatient treatment is all that is needed.